Flint Accused Of Violating Agreement To Replace Lead Service Lines

 City and state officials did not immediately respond to the allegations, which the lawyers say could create lapses that endanger Flint residents.

-For example, the motion alleges that the City has failed to verify that filters are installed in homes after service lines are replaced, a component of the settlement.
+For example, the motion alleges that the city has failed to verify that filters are installed in homes after service lines are replaced, a component of the settlement.
 That means, the plaintiffs say, "that homes could be unprotected from lead spikes that can occur immediately following pipe replacement."

 It also says the city hasn't proven that it is keeping track of homes that decided not to allow the city to replace their service lines.
 That means that the organizations suing Flint are not able to track homes that they need to reach out to in order to encourage them to replace their pipes and mitigate the health risk to the city's water system.

-The plaintiffs also say Flint is failing to quickly notify a community outreach organization when a new customer joins the water system to make sure that water filters are installed and residents are educated about how to protect themselves against lead.
+The plaintiffs also say Flint is failing to quickly notify a community outreach organization when a new customer joins the water system to make sure that water filters are installed and that residents are educated about how to protect themselves against lead.

 These lapses, the plaintiffs say, raise questions about the city's competence.
 "If the City cannot collect critical, easily identifiable data and provide it within the agreed-upon timeframes, how can Plaintiffs trust that the City is competent to execute the much larger and urgent task of service line replacement in Flint?"